-As a service dog trainer the number one question that I am asked is what to do when an establishment denies a service dog’s access.
-First things first, make sure that you are in compliance with the law.
-It sounds silly for me to even state this, but I’ve worked with many people and dogs and have seen a lot.
-For example, not all states support a service dog in training (SDiT) when it comes to public access.
-If the dog is being disruptive, they can ask you to remove the dog.
-The dog can’t be off leash.
+The most common challenge for service dog handlers is what to do when an establishment denies your dog access.
+First, make sure that you are in compliance with the law.
+It sounds silly to even state this, but I’ve seen a lot.
+For example, not all states support a service dog in training (SDiT) for public access.
+Also, you have to remove your dog if it is disruptive.

-- I have been questioned more when it comes to corporate companies.
-My most recent “confrontation and demand of paperwork” came from a well known restaurant chain.
-I explained the law to the manager and I most definitely contacted the corporate office.
+- Corporate businesses question me more often than mom-and-pop shops.
+My most recent “confrontation and demand for paperwork” occurred in a well-known restaurant chain.
+I explained the law to the manager and I also contacted the corporate office afterward.

 - Document everything.
-Every time I go to work a dog in public, the dog is wearing a GoPro.
-The GoPro isn’t necessary when it comes to documenting, but it is an option.
+Every time I work with a dog in public, the dog is wearing a GoPro camera.
+The GoPro isn’t necessary, but it is very useful for documentation.